Sonali0725/Inventory-Management-System_Internship/README.md

-# Skill-India_AI/ML_Internship
+# Inventory Management Assignement
-This repository has all the assignments taught and done during the internship.
+This repository contains the assignment taught and done during the internship.

 ### Information about this repository
 I have tried to make an Inventory Management System for Stationary Items using Python Programming.